 Develops knowledge, attitudes, values, and skills concerning issues of particular concern during adolescence which impact on personal health and wellness.
+Available as a year-long course or as a block.

 Mathematics

 Algebra I

 Students in this course will focus on five critical units that deepen and extend understanding of linear and exponential relationships by contrasting them with each other and by applying linear models to data that exhibit a linear trend, and engage in methods for analyzing, solving, and using quadratic functions.